132nd-etcher/docs/EDLM proposal/pros.md

 We can then review the output, and discuss about it.

 The common way to
-do this is to create branch and make a "Pull Request" from it on Github, then push changes to it, discuss the changes, change so more, discuss some more, etc... until everyone is happy with the changes.
+do this is to create a branch and make a "Pull Request" from it on Github, then push changes to it, discuss the changes, change so more, discuss some more, etc. until everyone is happy with the changes.

 **Commits that happen on the "master" branch**: Once everyone is happy